signalfx/splunk-otel-go/docs/troubleshooting.md

 These changes will drop whole export batches that take too long.
 This means there will still be dropped data, but hopefully, if the network issues resolve, future exports will have a better chance of success.
 Failing these exports early will prevent future spans from being dropped.
+Reducing the overall export size and frequency should help reduce the amount of data dropped and decrease load on the network when issues arise.

 ## `transport: Error while dialing dial tcp: missing address`